mjrusso/nixos-config/README.md

 #### Emacs

-Emacs is installed via Nix, but [my configuration](https://github.com/mjrusso/.emacs.d ~/.emacs.d) is not part of this repository (and not managed by home-manager).
+Emacs is installed via Nix, but [my configuration](https://github.com/mjrusso/.emacs.d) is not part of this repository (and not managed by _home-manager_).

 To grab my config: